|

 Instructions

-1. Measure ½ cup of tallow and put in the heat safe jar or glass measuring cup.
+1. Measure ½ cup of tallow and put in a heat safe jar or glass measuring cup.

-2. Fill a small saucepan partially with water and over low to medium heat, bring to heat with the container of tallow in the water.
+2. Fill a small saucepan with water and, over low to medium heat, bring to heat with the container of tallow in the water.

 3. Heat until the tallow is completely melted.